 This was one of my favorite poems from my high school days.
-I always think about it whenever we have a rainstorm or shower, and we’ve have several of those lately!
+I always think about it whenever we have a rainstorm or shower, and we’ve had several of those lately!
 I love the imagery, both literal and figurative.
-I love the thought of being pure and clean from all of my sin!
+I love the thought of being pure and clean from all of my sins!
 I look forward to the day I am in my glorified body, free forever from this rotten flesh.
 I’m so very grateful for my salvation!
 I’m so grateful for forgiveness when I fail him.

 The Lord has been dealing with me lately regarding some sins of the heart – the ones people can’t see, but He sees perfectly.
 It has been a painful and humbling time for me, but the feeling of being right with God is worth the discomfort of His correction.
 It’s wonderful to feel clean and forgiven!

 Psalm 51:7 Purge me with hyssop, and I shall be clean: wash me, and I shall be whiter than snow.